|Module Name||Introduction to Programming I|

 - Pre-recorded lectures & mini tests.
 Material is presented through lectures mainly with around 4 pre-recorded lecture sessions provided per week (totalling less than 2 hours per week).
 After each pre-recorded lecture students are asked to complete a small mini-test is given to test their understanding of the material.

-- Q&A. Each week a single in-person lecture is scheduled in person where we will discuss the material covered over the previous week, along the tutorial problem addressed during previous week, the assignment set for the next week and some other issues (such as testing).
+- Lecture/Q&A. Each week a single in-person lecture is scheduled in person where we will discuss the material covered over the previous week, along the tutorial problem addressed during previous week, the assignment set for the next week and some other issues (such as testing).
 These are intended to be highly interactive sessions.

 - Tutorials.
 Each week a tutorial is help where students are asked to solve one or two programs with the assistance of the lecturer and demonstrators.
 The class may have to be broken into multiple sessions for this.
 Sample solutions are provided after the tutorials.